siara-cc/esp32_arduino_sqlite3_lib/README.md

 and the filenames are to be prefixed with these paths in the `sqlite3_open()` function (such as `sqlite3_open("/spiffs/my.db")`).

 Please see the examples for full illustration of usage for the different file systems.
-The sample databases given (under data folder) need to be copied to the Micro SD card root folder before the SD example can be used.
+The sample databases given (under `examples/sqlite3_sdmmc/data` folder) need to be copied to the Micro SD card root folder before the SD examples can be used.
 Please see the comments section of the example.

 ## Wiring